 Now if the crankshaft and camshaft sensors seem okay, it’s time to check if you have any fuel pressure.
 A bad fuel pump, clogged fuel filter or a bad fuel pressure regulator can result in low fuel pressure which will lead to your car might not starting.
 Low fuel pressure is a widespread cause of why your car won’t start.

 You can either check the fuel pressure with a fuel pressure gauge or check it in the OBD2 scanner if your car is equipped with a fuel pressure sensor.
-If it’s equipped with a fuel pressure sensor, you will most likely also get a trouble code showing that the fuel pressure is low.
+If it’s equipped with a fuel pressure sensor, you will likely also get a trouble code showing low fuel pressure.
 But it’s always good to verify it with a manual fuel pressure gauge.

 If the fuel pressure is low, check the wirings, relay and fuse to the fuel pressure pump and test if it’s pumping any fuel.
 If it’s not going, but you get voltage to it, replace the fuel pump.
 If the fuel pump is fine, replace the fuel filter and troubleshoot the fuel pressure regulator.